sdpunit/Study-buddy-app/items/report.md

 *u7432723, Punit, I contribute 20% of the code.
 Here are my contributions:*
 * Came up with the idea of this app, influenced by the discussions I had with my friend (Julia Than Hlaing) of having a course specific focus app with beautiful design.
-My major contribution revolve around integrating various activites togethor, making design changes and editing the xml files.
+My major contribution revolve around integrating various activities together, making design changes and editing the xml files.
 I was also responsible for the integration of firebase with our app.
 So that all the information for a particular user is retained in the firebase.
 * AssessmentsActivity.java : Entire activity